iptv-org/iptv/.github/CONTRIBUTING.md

 - commit all changes
 - send a pull request

 If you did everything right, then by opening a playlist in a player that supports EPG, you should see the program guide for all updated channels.
 In some cases, it may also be necessary to manually specify the EPG source in the player itself.

-**Did you find a mistake in README.md?**
+Note: Playlists are updated only once per 24 hours.

+## Make changes to README.md and CONTRIBUTING.md`

-- open `.readme/template.md`
+- open `.readme/template.md` or `.github/CONTRIBUTING.md`
 - make the necessary changes
 - commit the updated README
 - send a pull request

-**Did you find a mistake in this guide?**

-- open `.github/CONTRIBUTING.md`
-- make the necessary changes
-- commit the updated guide
-- send a pull request

-**Would you like us to remove the link to the channel you own the rights to?**
+## Request Stream Removal

 - publish your DMCA notice somewhere
 - create an issue using this [link](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=DMCA&template=remove-channel.md&title=Remove%3A+xxx) and add a link to the DMCA notice in it